Book a demo

-To help you understand the landscape, we've listed the top ten AI influencers, complete with useful data points, such as earned media value (EMV), engagement rates and past collaborations, and an exploration of the ethics around virtual creators.
+To help you understand the landscape, we've listed the top ten AI influencers, complete with useful data points, such as earned media value (EMV), engagement rates and past collaborations.
+We've also broken down the ethics surrounding virtual creators to support compliant influencer marketing campaigns.

-AI influencers, or virtual influencers, are digitally generated characters that feature in social media content — just like a traditional influencer.
-They’re given personalities, aesthetics and backstories so they feel human.
-Although some lean into being “robotic” for humour or novelty.
+AI influencers, or virtual influencers, are digitally generated characters that appear in social media content — similar to traditional influencers.
+They’re given personalities, aesthetics and backstories so they feel human, although some lean into being robotic for humour or novelty.

 Thanks to tech innovations, today’s AI influencers convincingly work out, dance and "appear" at events.
 Some could even be mistaken for human, at first glance.

 Virtual creators give brands flexibility because they can instantly adapt to trends and be placed in any scenario at little cost.
-For example, virtual influencer Aiana Lopez “attended” an Oasis concert in London.
+For example, virtual influencer Aitana Lopez “attended” an Oasis concert in London.

-Plus, they’re an innovative choice, which grabs attention in the crowded influencer market.
-Brands can also create more playful, personalised campaigns.
-They can "literally" put an influencer on the moon.
-This creativity resonates with Gen Z audiences.
+Plus, they’re an innovative choice, which grabs attention in crowded social media feeds.
+Brands can also create more playful campaigns.
+For example, a brand could "literally" put an influencer on the moon.
+It introduces a new level of inventiveness that resonates with Gen Z audiences.

 Virtual creators also give brands more control than human influencers.
-They never change—unless they're programmed to.
+These creators never change, unless they're programmed to.
 And AI influencers won't have scandalous personal lives that harm brand reputations.

 But these positive qualities also raise ethical questions around authenticity, representation and the replacement of human creativity.